piotrooo/piotrooo.codes/content/posts/2024/05/01/azure-functions-with-spring-cloud-introduce.md

 {{< figure src="/images/2024/05/01/12-azure-logs.png" title="Figure 12.
 Azure Functions logs" >}}

 We carried out our mission!
-The function is up and running, and what is more, we don't even create any virtual machine, Kubernetes cluster or any of the 'infrastructure' stuff.
+The function is up and running, and what is more, we don't even create any virtual machine, Kubernetes cluster, or any of the 'infrastructure' stuff.
 It's awesome!
-That's the power of the Azure Functions and general serverless programming.
+That's the power of the Azure Functions and general **serverless** programming.

 ---